caetano-dev/mandaread/README.md

 *   **Text Input:** Allows importing Mandarin text via a modal on the homepage.
 Users can either:
     *   Manually input the title and provide the Mandarin (Hanzi), Pinyin, and English translation for each word/phrase, separated by pipe characters (`|`)
     *   Use AI-powered text generation to create stories automatically by selecting a theme and length
+*   **Standalone Flashcard Creation:** Dedicated section on the homepage to generate Chinese flashcards on any topic without needing to import texts first
 *   **Homepage:**
     *   Displays a list of all imported texts.
     *   Shows a preview of the first 15 words of each text.